Healthy Milkshake

 • Banana milkshake.
 Replace the ice with 1-2 frozen bananas and a dash of cinnamon.

 • Oreo milkshake.
-Omit the cocoa powder and add 2 homemade or store bought Oreo cookies.
+Omit the cocoa powder and add 2 homemade or store-bought Oreo cookies.
+I make this for my partner most often.

 • Avocado milkshake.
 Add 1/2 large avocado (or just make my avocado smoothie).